intmus/inttheory22-23/_11-further-part-writing/a1-funds-of-part-writing.md

 ### CONCEPT 1 - Manage the horizontal aspect through melody and tendency tones

-First, you should always prioritize making smooth, singable part in this style.
-Your bass line will likely have more leaps, but the upper three voices should predominantly use stepwise motion.
-Any leaps should be followed by stepwise motion in the opposite direction.
+First, you should always prioritize making smooth, singable parts in this style.
+Your bass line will likely have more leaps if you prioritize root-position chords, but the upper three voices should predominantly use stepwise motion.
+Any leaps should be followed by stepwise motion in the opposite direction; not only does this make for singable, interesting melodies, but it also minimizes the possibility of issues such as voice crossing and spacing.

 In Unit 7a, we showed that by studying the voice-leading of a simple V (or V<sup>7</sup>) to I progression, we can propose a broad set of voice-leading rules that explain circle-of-fifths diatonicism.
 Specifically:
 - For chords that have roots separated by a P5: